 Things came to a boiling point in August 2016.
 Gonzalez-Guerra had gone to dinner with her niece.
 On the way home, she instructed her niece to continue driving to the ER; she couldn’t breathe and she felt like needles were poking her all over her body.
 There in the ER, she finally started to get answers.

 Doctors diagnosed Gonzalez-Guerra with congestive heart failure (CHF), a condition in which the heart can’t pump enough blood to meet the body’s needs — because either the heart muscle is weak or a defect in the heart prevents blood from circulating.
 The cause of Rocio’s CHF was the latter due to a heart valve problem.

 She searched online for information about CHF and found an informational seminar hosted by Sharp Memorial Hospital.
-She attended and met Dr. Mariusz Wysoczanski, medical director of heart failure at Sharp Chula Vista Medical Center.
+She attended and met Dr. Mariusz Wysoczanski, a cardiologist at Sharp Chula Vista Medical Center.